 How to choose comfortable mountain bike saddles

 If you want to get the best mountain bike saddle for you then the best method will be to try it by yourself.
 But that is not that simple.
-As the local shops stocks only a few options, so you will not get sufficient idea about the comfort of the saddle.
+As the local shops stock only a few options, so you will not get a sufficient idea about the comfort of the saddle.
 Again giving trials for each saddle is impossible and giving only one try may not fully express the saddle’s true nature.

 So you can follow these basic steps before going to purchase a mountain bike saddle.
 Even if it may not provide the perfect result but it will surely help you to find something close within a short period of time.

 Process 01: Know your preferred saddle width and length